pedronauck/micro-router/README.md

 ### `async/await`

-You can a async function as your method handler:
+You can use an async function as your handler:

 ```js
 const { send } = require('micro')